St. Augustine Gam

 The gam is scheduled for November 15th-17th at the St. Augustine Shrine Club.
 The Shrine Club will offer a more intimate experience than its predecessor in Melbourne but they are rolling out the red carpet to accommodate all of your needs.
 Slips and mooring balls have been reserved at the St. Augustine Municipal Marina and reservations must be made by October 15th.
 SSCA will provide shuttle service to and from the Shrine Club for attendees staying at the marina.
 For those needing hotel accommodations discounted rooms are available at Beacher’s Lodge through October 31st.
 You'll find information on both further down the page.
 If you are coming by RV, you can find a listing of area campgrounds with this link.

-Though the gam itself doesn’t start until Friday, November 15th, the traditional Heading South discussion will be held from 3:00pm to 4:30pm at The Corazon Cinema and Cafe (36 Granada St.) on Thursday, November 14th.
+Though the gam itself doesn’t start until Friday, November 15th, the traditional Heading South discussion will be held from 3:00pm to 4:30pm at The Corazon Cinema and Cafe (36 Granada St.) on Thursday, November 14th which will include a presentation on the Bahamas by Susan and Greg Costa.
+Those in attendance will receive a free 55-page booklet from the Costas about the Bahamas.
 Even if you don’t attend the Heading South discussion, you can still come to The Corazon to mix and mingle with fellow cruisers for Happy Hour from 4:30-6:00pm.
 The Corazon is housed in an historic building in the Lincolnville section of St. Augustine that was built in 1880 and it has housed many businesses over the generations.
 Today, The Corazon has turned it into an art house specializing in events, weddings and films.
 The venue is conveniently located near the Municipal Marina and is only a 10-minute walk away.
 For those coming by car, there is no guaranteed parking at the facility.
 Metered municipal parking lots can be found behind The Corazon.
+For more information on parking, click here.

 This year’s gam will have a few new components.
 Time has been incorporated into the agenda at various times to allow attendees to introduce themselves to the group and briefly highlight their cruising experiences and/or plans.
 This way attendees can learn who’s in attendance and seek out those of interest for further networking and possible mentoring.
 Attendees interested in mentors can also identify them through information that will be contained in the registration packets.

 On Saturday afternoon, the planning committee is putting together a few hours of demos and DIY opportunities to enhance everyone’s cruising skills and knowledge.
-More details will be available later.
-Sessions are also being extended to Sunday morning in addition to the traditional roundtables and ham exams.
+Sessions are also being extended to Sunday morning in addition to the ham exams.
 This year the ham exams will be administered by the St. Augustine Amateur Radio Society.
 There is no charge for the exams but you must pre-register through the gam registration process.
+While the gam will not include a nautical flea market this year, there is one being held in St. Augustine the weekend prior to the gam if you are in the area at that time.
+The First Coast Nautical Flea Market will be held Saturday, November 9th and Sunday, November 10th at the St. Augustine Marine Center (404 Riberia St.).
+For more information or to reserve a spot to sell items, contact John at 904-808-0667.
+The event is free and open to the public.

 With communications and technology such an integral part of cruising today, this year’s sessions will focus a lot on communications and a couple of sessions will be presented by two of the experts shaping the marine communications industry today—Luis Soltero and Sam Crowther.
-Sessions and presenters are still being confirmed and an agenda will be released at a later date but those confirmed so far include:
+Sessions and presenters include:

 Weather-Chris Parker, Marine Weather Center

-Diesel Engines-Jim "Bo" Bohanan, First Mate Yacht Services
+Diesel Systems Operation and Maintenance-Jim "Bo" Bohanan, First Mate Yacht Services

 Cruising To and Around the Bahamas-Bill Cullen, TheBookofSail.com